 Students often find courses in Religious Studies helpful in broadening their perspectives not only on religion but also on the world.
 A major or minor in Religious Studies can broaden or globalize a primary major.
 The College’s proximity to the Baltimore-Washington provides ample opportunity to explore and study a variety of religions.
 Coursework does not presume any religious commitment on the part of the student, nor endorses, promotes or condemns any particular religion, set of religions, or religion in general.
 Instead, students examine religions as subjects of academic inquiry, and learn a variety of methods to do so, humanistic, social scientific, at times even natural scientific.

-Professor Gregory Alles
+Professor and department chair Gregory Alles

 (Ph.D., Chicago), teaches in the areas of Hinduism, Buddhism, and methods and theories in the study of religions.
 Twice a Fulbright research scholar in India, his current research interests focus on adivasis (indigenous people) in western India.
 A past president of the North American Association for the Study of Religions, he co-edits, with Olav Hammer (Odense), Numen, the journal of the International Association for the History of Religions.